Training exercise with M4A1 rifles

 |0

-This work, Training exercise with M4A1 rifles, by Matthias Fruth, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Training exercise with M4A1 rifles [Image 1 of 12], by Matthias Fruth, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT